-- 1. Gather information about the position and situation for which you are interviewing. - a. congregation size, make up, goals and vision for the next 3-5 years, - b. organizational structure and financial picture, present giving, stewardship emphases, investments, endowments, and indebtedness - c. church school statistics, ages involved, average attendance, and curriculum being used - d. community outreach programs AB Women and Men, Youth Groups, Scouting programs - e. physical facilities, age, size, adequacy and condition of the buildings - f. denominational participation, regional and ecumenical involvement - g. recent problems i.e. congregational splits - h. community information, population, neighborhood structure, income levels, and educational institutions - i. search committee members, and their responsibilities in the church - 2.
-No one should enter into an interview without adequate preparation. - a. a real part of preparation is prayer.
-Seek God's guidance as you consider this position. - b. review and reflect on your gifts, skills, strengths and weakness - c. be prepared to answer questions about your work style, leadership ability, etc.
+- 1. Gather information about the position and situation for which you are interviewing. - a.
+Congregation size, make up, goals and vision for the next three to five years. - b.
+Organizational structure and financial picture, present giving, stewardship emphases, investments, endowments and indebtedness. - c.
+Church school statistics, ages involved, average attendance and curriculum being used. - d.
+Community outreach programs AB Women and Men, youth groups, scouting programs. - e.
+Physical facilities, age, size, adequacy and condition of the buildings. - f.
+Denominational participation-regional and ecumenical involvement. - g.
+Recent problems-congregational split. - h.
+Community information, population, neighborhood structure, income levels and educational institutions. - i.
+Search committee members and their responsibilities in the church. - 2.
+No one should enter into an interview without adequate preparation. - a.
+A real part of preparation is prayer.
+Seek God's guidance as you consider this position. - b.
+Review and reflect on your gifts, skills, strengths and weaknesses. - c.
+Be prepared to answer questions about your work style, leadership ability, etc.